Hjalpa/TagPro-SoundPacks/README.md

    + [Tampermonkey](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/ "Install on Firefox") for Firefox
    + [Tampermonkey](https://addons.opera.com/en/extensions/details/tampermonkey-beta/ "Install on Opera Next") for Opera Next
    + [Tampermonkey](https://play.google.com/store/apps/details?id=net.tampermonkey.uc "Install on UC Browser") for UC Browser
-2. Add the [TagPro SoundPacks](https://github.com/wilcooo/TagPro-SoundPacks/raw/master/tpsp.user.js "Add to Tampermonkey") userscript to Tampermonkey
+2. Get the [TagPro SoundPacks](https://greasyfork.org/en/scripts/34785-tagpro-soundpacks "Add to Tampermonkey") script from GreasyFork
-3. You can change the options on the homepage of your TagPro server (click the 'SoundPacks' button)
+3. You can change the options on the homepage of your TagPro server or on the scoreboard in-game (click the speaker icon)

 ## How to replace sounds with your own sound files
 1. Make or find `.mp3`/`.wav`/`.ogg` sound(s) and download them to your computer.
 You don't have to find sounds for every effect, because by default the sounds of the selected built-in SoundPack will be used.